mbmcmullen27/lox/README.md

 - we stepped away from this book when our code was broken to finish Art of WebAssembly and got a bit turned around.
 - DONT FORGET TO MERGE IN MAIN'S README BEFORE ROLLING IT BACK SO WE DON'T LOSE NOTES (addressed as merge conflict resolution)

-(188)
-    Those are the only changes to Interpreter.
+> "Those are the only changes to Interpreter.
 This is why I chose a representation for our resolved data that was minimally invasive.
 All of the rest of the nodes continue working as they did before.
-Even the  code for modifying environments is unchanged
+Even the  code for modifying environments is unchanged" (188)

 - OOP is bad for this, boilerplate complexity seems like grows exponentially with the number of classes and interfaces involved